Managing assets in business

 The focus in managing assets of any kind is not so much on the actual assets, but on the value that the particular asset delivers to the business over the whole of its lifecycle, from pre-purchase to disposal.

-Asset lifecycle management seeks to optimise the profit you derive from your assets by minimising the cost of acquiring, operating, maintaining, renewing or disposing of assets.
+Asset lifecycle management seeks to optimise the profit you derive from your assets by minimising the cost of acquiring, operating, maintaining, renewing or disposing of them.

 Keeping a record of your assets